Customer Advisory Board Key Challenges

 Below are some of the common situations we encounter – and offer the beneficial learning when dealt with successfully.

 1. Overlook the Customer Advisory Board as a long-term investment

 A successful Customer Advisory Board evolves over time and enriches the reciprocal value for both parties.
 Any other short-term focus underestimates the long-term Customer Advisory Board value.

 2. Uneven peer group

-A Customer Advisory Board that works well with members that consider themselves to be “birds of a feather” and leads to engaging dialogue.
+A Customer Advisory Board that works well has members that consider themselves to be “birds of a feather” and leads to engaging dialogue.
+They have the same level of responsibility and share perspectives from similar experiences.
 Mixing members of various levels of responsibility often creates barriers to open and lively discussion.